scottlurowist/assembler-adventures/README.md

 ### 01-exit

 This program is a few notches above "Hello World!".
 It shows how to exit from a 32-bit Linux program.
+This program can be found on pages 19-20 in chapter 3.

 ***
 ### 02-maximum

 This program shows how to use an array.
 The array contains a list of numbers that are not sorted.
 The program finds the maximum value in the list.
-It shows how to use the `.data` section and how to use `loops`.
+Loops are demonstrated.
+The program shows how to use the `.data` section and how to use `loops`.
+This program may be found on pages 31-33 in chapter 3.

 ***
 ### 03-power

 Now the fun begins as functions are employed.
 This program finds the solution to 2^3 + 5^2.
+The program may be found on pages 59-61 in chapter 4.

 ***
 ### 04-factorial

 03-power introduced functions.
 Now we raise the stakes and introduce recursion into the mix.
 This also demonstrates how to make a function visible to the linker using `.globl`.
+This program may be found on pages 65-67 in chapter 4.